AndrewWPhillips/eggql/TUTORIAL.md

 ### Descriptions

 A GraphQL schema can have descriptions for its elements to assist the query designer.
-This can be used by tools to interactively build queries - eg **PostMan** uses introspection to get the description and display information on query arguments etc.  (In my experience most GraphQL schemas do not contain many, or any, descriptions but adding them can make you service much more useful to its users.)
+This can be used by tools to interactively build queries - e.g. **PostMan** uses introspection to get the description and display information on query arguments etc.  (In my experience most GraphQL schemas do not contain many, or any, descriptions but adding them can make you service much more useful to its users.)

 With **eggql** you can include descriptions to the following GraphQL elements in various ways (as discussed below).
 The description text always begins with a hash character (#).